Arson / Aggravated Arson

 Arson Lawyer in Dayton, OH

 The Joslyn Law Firm represents clients in Dayton and surrounding areas of Montgomery County, including Huber Heights, Kettering, and many others.
 Dayton arson attorney Brian Joslyn also defends people in nearby areas like Piqua and Troy in Miami County, Fairborn and Beavercreek in Greene County, and Springfield in Clark County.
+Contact us as soon as you can.

 Under Ohio Revised Code § 2909.03, people may be charged with arson if they, by means of fire or explosion, knowingly cause or create a substantial risk of physical harm to any property of another without the other person’s consent.
 This crime is a first-degree misdemeanor punishable by up to 180 days in jail and a fine of up to $1,000.